alvarogarcia7/blog_source/README.markdown

 ### Footnotes

-See an exmple in "The purple wire"
+See an example in "The purple wire"

 ````
 bugfix into master if required[^1].